MasonGarza7/postman-fundamentals/README.md

 ### CRUD Operations

-**CRUD** = Create, Read, Update, and Delete.tThese are the four fundamental data operations.
+**CRUD** = Create, Read, Update, and Delete.
+These are the four fundamental data operations.
 Maps directly to HTTP methods:

 | Operation | Method | Restful Booker Endpoint |
 |-----------|--------|------------------------|